| | | FM 22-51

 on the razor's edge.
 It gives its possessors the winning edge.

-meaningful time in their lives -- the high peak against which later life may seem flat and
+b.
+Combat veterans may remember war and their missions in it as the most exciting, mostmeaningful time in their lives -- the high peak against which later life may seem flat and

 dull.
 Veterans returning from combat may have an experience not unlike withdrawal